elixir-vision/zbar/README.md

 ## Installation

-This library can be installed by adding `zbar` to your list of dependencies in `mix.exs`:
+This package is [available in Hex](https://hex.pm/packages/zbar) and can be installed by adding `:zbar` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do